 It’s included here to demonstrate the surface reflection from a glossy paper.

-Fine art papers can’t be described solely with specifications of brightness, black values or paper construction.
-They have an aesthetic about them, a feel and a presence that becomes part of the print.
+Fine art papers can’t be described solely with specifications or waffly words.
+They have an aesthetic about them, a feel and a presence that becomes part of the print, and they really need to be experienced in person, so I can only hope this article helps.

-- Match the image with a paper tone that suits it.
+- Match the image with a paper white.
 Don’t use cool toned papers for warm toned images and vice-versa, portraits can look dead when printed on cooler toned papers.

 - Papers with near neutral white points, or smoother surfaces tend to suit a wider range of images.